cirrus-geo/cirrus-task-template/README.md

 # Cirrus Task Template

+NOTE - This repo has been archived in favor of [cirrus-task-example](https://github.com/cirrus-geo/cirrus-task-example)

 This repository is a template for creating new Cirrus tasks, either as Lambda functions or as a Batch job.

 ## Deployment